Making Sense Of Test Scores in the Trump Era - Without The Politics

 LISTEN TO THE EPISODE

-Welcome to Education on the Line, a podcast series focused on the latest threats and challenges to public education and strategies for confronting them.
-I'm Louis Freedberg, host of the podcast.
-Today we'll try to make sense of a barrage of test scores that are often conflicting, and or at least they seem to conflict, and how they are too often becoming weapons in the political arena to invite to advance or roll back a range of policy agendas.
-We'll dig into what the tests tell us, why we even need them, and how test scores can or should inform what actually goes on in schools.
-To that end, I'm thrilled to have with us two people who are better situated than almost anyone in education to help make sense of this often confusing testing landscape.
-First, I am pleased to welcome Linda Darling -Hammond, who is the founding president and is now chief knowledge officer of the Learning Policy Institute.
-For many years, she was a professor of education at Stanford.
-She is a past president of the American Educational Research Association and was Executive Director of the National Commission on Teaching and America's Future.
-She led the education policy transition teams for both President Obama and President and President Biden.
-And in 2022, she won the prestigious Yidan Prize for Education Research for her work shaping the most equitable and effective ways to teach and learn.
-And if that wasn't enough, she is also President of the State Board of Education in California.
-Welcome, Linda.
+in education to help make sense of this often confusing testing landscape.
+First, I’m pleased to welcome Linda Darling-Hammond, the founding president and now chief knowledge officer of the Learning Policy Institute.
+For many years, she was a professor of education at Stanford University.
+She is a past president of the American Educational Research Association and served as executive director of the National Commission on Teaching and America’s Future.
+She led the education policy transition teams for both President Obama and President Biden.
+In 2022, she won the prestigious Yidan Prize for Education Research for her work on shaping more equitable and effective ways to teach and learn.
+And if that weren’t enough, she is also president of the

 Great to be here.
 Thank you.

-School of Education.
-He's been a professor at UC Berkeley, where I first met him many years ago.
-And he also was a professor at Harvard, NYU, and UCLA.
-He has published over 250 research articles and 15 books, the most recent of which, with Rick Hess, is Common Schooling Conversations About the Tough Questions and Complex Issues Confronting K-12 Education in the United States.
+I’m also pleased to welcome Pedro Noguera, whom many of you know as a regular host of this podcast and who joins us today as a guest.
+Pedro is the dean of the USC Rossier School of Education.
+He has been a professor at UC Berkeley—where I first met him many years ago—as well as at Harvard, NYU, and UCLA.
+He has published more than 250 research articles and 15 books.
+His most recent book, co-authored with Rick Hess, is Common Schooling: Conversations About the Tough Questions and Complex Issues Confronting K-12 Education in the United States.
 Welcome, Pedro.

-Pedro Noguera : 2:52
+Pedro Noguera (2:52)

-Thanks, Lewis.
+Thanks, Louis.
 Good to see you, Linda.

-Linda Darling-Hammond: 3:09
+Linda Darling-Hammond: 3:36

 Louis Freedberg: 3:36

-Pedro Noguera : 3:42
+Pedro Noguera: 3:42

 Louis Freedberg: 4:25